mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 well as a cornucopia of additional data that had never been synchronised due to the intercession of the Rule of Man and the Long Night.
-They also discovered that Aadkhien was at the nominal centre of the Imperium and virtual centre of the galactic plane.
+They also discovered that Aadkhien was at the nominal center of the Imperium and virtual center of the galactic plane.
 As far as the scouts were concerned, it was destiny.
 They relocated the planet’s reclusive and xenophobic Vilani colony to a reservation world and remade Aadkhien into